IMPACT OF CORONA VIRUS ON THERAPY SESSIONS

 What’s in your control – and – What is not in your control

-about the situation / problem side of corona virus in your world.
+about the situation.
+The problem – how corona virus impacts your world.

 Although it may seem like everything’s out of control, that’s never true.
 After the first glance, you can start to come up with other things you can control.
 For example, diet, exercise, stress management, communication – all huge areas you usually control.
 Coping here is pretty straightforward and tends to follow a type of problem solving approach.
 You feel empowered when you take actions, even small steps.
 However, not taking care of steps that are in your control that are waiting for attention – can drain you.
 Procrastination causes more stress, usually, though you think you might have sidestepped it.

 Now, that stuff on the side we can’t control is often the most nerve wracking.
 Here you just need to do things that reduce your stress level – anything helps.
 But obsessing here can mess you up.
-You can catastrophize, and today, you can watch too much news for example.
-Unchecked, anxiety, frustration and depression can spiral and grow without regular stress reduction (meditation, pets, creativity, play).
+You can catastrophize.
+These days, you can watch too much news for example.
+Unchecked, anxiety, frustration and depression can spiral and grow without regular stress reduction (meditation, pets, creativity, play, social contact).

 Instead, you might list 5 things that – though they won’t change the situation – tend to comfort you, lower your stress, inspire you.
-For me that’s walking in the woods for example, and for many exercise is a key stress reducer and perspective booster.
+For me that’s walking in the woods.
+For many, exercise is a key stress reducer and perspective booster.
 Small self care steps, like baths, or foot care, are often cited.
 Reading, movies – netflix now has a way for people to stream together and share comments/chat.
 (Note: binge-watching may work for a time, but then doesn’t help anxiety lessen when you’re procrastinating about what needs doing.)
 Staying in touch with friends via facetime, phone, email, letters, is another good technique to use to help the stress of what you’ve no power to change.

-I’ll attach the 4 Steps for Stress – see step 4 on the first page, for a list of things that can help with the stuff we can’t control.
+See the 4 Steps for Stress – step 4 on the first worksheet/page, for a list of things that can help with the stuff we can’t control.
 Make your list of 5 things that would most help you in this area.

 “SOCIAL DISTANCING” reframing

 On a webinar I heard today from ProductiveFlourishing.com, Charlie Gilkey and Angela Wheeler had some great suggestions.
 The above rephrase, for example, that the isolation now is only in the physical realm.
-The suggestion to name 2-5 of your key support people is another good one they names – and to actually figure out what you might need, what they need, and how you’ll do it together.
+The suggestion to name 2-5 of your key support people is another good one they name.
+Also, to figure out what you might need, what they need, and how you’ll do it together.
 I knew I’d be needing to schedule phone time with friends – and set that up.
 Maybe a regular time.

-If you have a work setting to stay in touch with, say if working from home, you can stay in touch through daily check ins, text messaging, team and project mgmt software, etc. There is some good info on the webinar below about how to stay productive together, how to minimize distracting each other.
+If you have a work setting to stay in touch with if working from home, you can stay in touch through daily check ins, text messaging, team and project mgmt software, etc. There is some good info on the webinar below about how to stay productive together, and how to minimize distracting each other.